Skip to content

 Documentation

-We recommend using markdown files (.md) and automated documentation deployment (e.g. mkdocs) to github pages.
+Both user documentation and developer documentation are important, so users can use the software and developers can understand and contribute to the code.
+We recommend using markdown files (.md) and automated documentation deployment (e.g. mkdocs) to GitHub pages.
 For diagrams we like using mermaid.

 Comments

-Comments are an important part of development documentation.
+Comments are an important even more granular part of development documentation.
 Avoid repeating input and output arguments without information beyond the names and types.
-It's more important to describe the function and to explain the why questions.
+Here it's more important to describe the function and to explain the why questions.
 Inline comments are useful anywhere where it's not intuitively obvious from code what or why something is done.

 Containerization